brug-be/railsgirls_guide/part_2_dynamic.md

 [http://localhost:3000/](http://localhost:3000/)

-you're not going to notice any difference, since we didn't tell our app about what to do when someone hits the home page just yet.
+You're not going to notice any difference, since we haven't told our app about what to do when someone hits the home page just yet.
 For now you still have to know where to look for the articles, which is under

 [http://localhost:3000/articles](http://localhost:3000/articles).